-Requirements for Certification and Observation
+Program Requirements for Certification and Observation

 Prior to registering for the first nurse-midwifery practicum course, all students must demonstrate current certification of both (1) Neonatal Resuscitation Program (NRP) by the American Academy of Pediatrics (AAP) and (2) intermediate-level fetal heart rate monitoring by the Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN).
 Students assume responsibility for scheduling and completing these prerequisite requirements and paying any associated fees.
+Certifications should be emailed to julie.blumenfeld@rutgers.edu

 Students are also required to submit attestation of either (a) prior experience as a registered nurse in hospital-based intrapartum care or (b) a minimum of 40 hours observation of hospital-based intrapartum care.
 This attestation can be a signed letter or printed email from a health care provider (i.e., CNM, CM, PA, APN, MD, DO, or nursing supervisor).
 Students completing the observation are expected to find their own sites and are required to complete a Clinical Placement Form for this observation-only experience.
+Attestation should be emailed to julie.blumenfeld@rutgers.edu

-Clinical Clearance
+School of Nursing Clinical Clearance

 Prior to starting the practicum courses, students must meet all School of Nursing clinical clearance requirements, including, but not limited to, all School of Nursing immunization and health requirements.
+Additionally, students must upload a current New Jersey RN license and CPR certification to Exxat.